iivanoooo/Macroboywin/README.md

 # Macroboywin
 Macroboy is one of the top macro software ever. for easy access to normal computer stuff. like volume play shutdown and even more! website support may be coming soon!
+PSA, We do not support macroing in games and more.
+We are just trying to be a stream deck alternative.